 Joanna Tilley is a tried and tested woman who has been learning the craft of writing and performing over the last decade, alongside working as a journalist.

-She has written for the BBC, the Evening Standard, Al Jazeera English, Sky Sports News, The Big Issue and TNT magazine.
+As a journalist, she has written for the BBC, the Evening Standard, Al Jazeera English, Sky Sports News, The Big Issue and TNT magazine.
 She recently worked as a reporter for TV trade publication Broadcast where she expanded her contacts with producers and commissioners, and found out what they are looking for in their scripts and projects.

 "For all the glamour of the solitary seer, thinking usually happens